fabferri/az-pattern/hub-spoke-vnets/hub-spoke-s2s-vpn/README.md

 To run the project, follow the steps in sequence:
 1. change/modify the value of input variables in the file **init.json**
-2. run the powershell script **01-vnets.ps1**; at the end of execution the two hub-spoke will be created, with the VMs
+2. run the powershell script **01-vnets.ps1**; at the end of execution the two hub-spoke will be created, with the Azure VMs
-3. run the powershell script **02-vpn.ps1**; at the end the IPsec tunnels between VPN gtw1 adn VPN gtw2 will be created
+3. run the powershell script **02-vpn.ps1**; at the end the site-to-site IPsec tunnels between VPN gtw1 and VPN gtw2 will be created
 4. run the powershell script **vnet-peering.ps1**; the properties of vnet peering hub-spoke are changed:
-   - The vnet peering in the spokes will have the attribute "Use the remote virtual network's gateway" enabled
+   - The vnet peering in the spokes will have the attribute **"Use the remote virtual network's gateway"** <ins>enabled</ins>
-   - The vnet peering in the hubs will have the attribute "Use this virtual network's gateway" enabled
+   - The vnet peering in the hubs will have the attribute **"Use this virtual network's gateway"** <ins>enabled</ins>

 The meaning of input variables in **init.json** are shown below:
 ```json